Reese Brantmeier

 Reese Brantmeier (born October 5, 2004) is an American tennis player.
-She plays college tennis for the North Carolina Tar Heels.
+She played college tennis for the North Carolina Tar Heels, winning NCAA team (2023) and singles championships (2026).

 Brantmeier has a career-high singles ranking by the WTA of No. 411, achieved on August 1, 2022.
 On October 3, 2022, she peaked at No. 236 in the doubles rankings.

-Early life and junior career
+Early life and junior tour

 Brantmeier was born to Scott and Becky Brantmeier and raised near Whitewater, Wisconsin.
 Her father is a doctor and she has two brothers.
-She began online schooling and living out of a hotel room with her mother while training at the United States Tennis Association's National Campus in Orlando, Florida.
+She began online schooling and living out of a hotel room with her mother while training at the USTA National Campus in Orlando, Florida.

 Brantmeier won the 2019 United States 16s national title.
 She finished second at the 2021 United States 18s national championship, losing to Ashlyn Krueger.

 At the 2022 US Open, she and Clervie Ngounoue received a wildcard to the women's doubles tournament.

-College career
+College

 Brantmeier began playing college tennis for the North Carolina Tar Heels in the spring of 2023.
 She did not play in the fall of 2022 to avoid being ruled ineligible by the NCAA for collecting prize money during high school; she later filed suit against the NCAA over the rule.
-At the 2023 NCAA Championships, Brantmeier helped North Carolina win their first national team title.
-Playing in the team's No. 1 spot in place of Fiona Crawley, she beat multiple ranked players during their run, including national No. 3 Lea Ma of Georgia in the semifinals.
-Though she lost to North Carolina State standout Diana Shnaider in her singles match in the final, she and Reilly Tran won the deciding doubles match that gave North Carolina an early 1–0 lead.
-Brantmeier additionally reached the NCAA doubles tournament final with Elizabeth Scotty, losing to North Carolina teammates Crawley and Carson Tanguilig.
+In that year's NCAA Championships, she helped North Carolina win their first national team title.
+She played on the team's No. 3 court in place of Fiona Crawley, beating multiple ranked players during their run including Georgia's national No. 3 Lea Ma in the semifinals.
+Though she lost to North Carolina State standout Diana Shnaider in the final, she and Reilly Tran had won the deciding doubles match that gave North Carolina an early lead.
+Brantmeier also reached the NCAA doubles tournament final with Elizabeth Scotty, losing to North Carolina teammates Crawley and Carson Tanguilig.